M (Ayumi Hamasaki song): Chart performance and sales

 "M" debuted at the number-one position on the weekly Oricon Singles Chart on its first week of release, selling 541,350 copies, beating out "Ren'ai Revolution 21" by Morning Musume.
 The single remained atop the charts the second week; however, the total sales for that week had dropped to 185,290.
 The sales rose the third week: the single sold 246,150 copies; however, it was only able to reach the number-two position, as Every Little Thing's single "Fragile/Jirenma" debuted that week with 278,120 copies.
 By the fourth week, "M" remained at the number-two position with 95,770 copies sold.
 It remained in the Top 10 the following three weeks, dropping from the number-five position to the number-seven position.
 It remained in the Top 30 for two more weeks; it reached the twenty-third position before dropping out.
 By the end of its nine-week run in the Oricon Top 30, "M" sold 1,279,830 copies, making it the best-selling single from I am... and adding to Hamasaki's million-selling singles.
 "M" reached number-one on the Japanese Count Down TV Chart hosted by Tokyo Broadcasting System (TBS) for two weeks, and remained on the chart for seventeen weeks.
-The single is also Oricon's last single to win the number-one spot on the montly singles chart for two consecutive months in the 20th century.
+The single is also Oricon's last single to win the number-one spot on the monthly singles chart for two consecutive months in the 20th century.

 By the end of 2001, "M" was ranked at number two on Oricon's annual singles chart, just behind Hikaru Utada's "Can You Keep a Secret?"; it sold 1,319,070 units by the end of the year.
 "M" ranked at number 31 on TBS' annual chart for 2000, and ranked at 27th place on the 2001 edition of the chart.
 In the ranking of copyright royalty distribution amounts (domestic works) by the Japanese Society for Rights of Authors, Composers and Publishers (JASRAC), the song "M" ranked 7th for the year 2001.
 Since its release, the single is listed as the 113th best-selling single of all time in Japan.